racket/rhombus/enforestation/0000-enforestation.md

 later infix operator.

 ## Implicit operators
+[implicit-operators]: #implicit-operators

-In much the same way that `#%app` and `#%datum` are implicitly used in many Racket expressions, Rhombus enforestation consults a number of implicit operators:
+In much the same way that `#%app` and `#%datum` are implicitly used in many Racket expressions, Rhombus enforestation needs at least two implicit forms: an implicit prefix operator for a non-identifier form by itself (somewhat like `#%datum`), and an implicit infix operator for the juxtaposition of a parsed form and another form without a binary operator in between (somewhat like `#%app`).
+To help enforestation applications avoid a level of indirection between those minimal implicit forms, however, enforestation is parameterized over functions that select implicit prefix and infix forms.
+The default selection function generates references to the following forms:

+ * `#%tuple`: implicit prefix for a parenthesized term that is not immediately after a parsed form

- * `#%call`: implicit infix for an expression followed by a parenthesized term
+ * `#%call`: implicit infix for a parsed form followed by a parenthesized term

- * `#%tuple`: implicit prefix for a parenthesized term that is not immediately after an expression
+ * `#%array`: implicit prefix for a square-bracketed term that is not immediately after a parsed form

- * `#%ref`: implicit infix for an expression followed by a square-bracketed term
+ * `#%ref`: implicit infix for a parsed form followed by a square-bracketed term

- * `#%array`: implicit prefix for a square-bracketed term that is not immediately after an expression
+ * `#%set`: implicit prefix for a curly-braced term that is not immediately after a parsed form

+ * `#%comp`: implicit infix for a parsed form followed by a curly-braced term

- * `#%juxtapose`: implicit infix for adjacent expressions with no operator between them when `#%call` and `#%ref` do not apply
+ * `#%juxtapose`: implicit infix for adjacent expressions with no operator between them when `#%call`, `#%ref`, and `#%comp` do not apply

- * `#%block`: implicit prefix for a block (written in curly braces or indentation) in an expression position
+ * `#%block`: implicit prefix for a block (written with `:`) not immediately after a parsed form

- * `#%alts`: implicit prefix for a block of alternatives (written with bar notation) in an expression position
+ * `#%alts`: implicit prefix for a block of alternatives (written with `|` notation) not immediately after a parsed form

- * `#%literal`: implicit prefix for a literal, such as a number o boolean
+ * `#%literal`: implicit prefix for a literal, such as a number or boolean, not immediately after a parsed form

-In an expression context, a Rhombus language's `#%call` implementation most likely creates a function call, `#%tuple` most likely does nothing for a single expression in parentheses (so parentheses can be used for grouping) and might otherwise create a tuple value or return multiple values, `#%juxtapose` probably reports an error, and `#%block` probably creates a nested definition context.
+In an expression context, a Rhombus language's `#%call` implementation most likely creates a function call, `#%tuple` most likely does nothing for a single expression in parentheses (so parentheses can be used for grouping) and might otherwise create a tuple value or return multiple values, `#%juxtapose` probably reports an error.
 Implicit operators are likely to have the highest possible precedence and be left-associative, but they are not constrained to those conventions by the Rhombus expander.
 Implicit operators are likely to be implemented